-- 1. Log in at StudentLoans.gov with you Federal Student Aid PIN.
-If you do not have a Federal Student Aid ID, visit fsaid.ed.gov - 2.
-Click on Complete Counseling - 3.
-Click on Complete Entrance Counseling again - 4.
-Click on Start, choose the first option if you are an Undergraduate student - 5.
-Go through the entire tutorial at your own pace - 6.
-Take the quiz at the end of the tutorial - 7.
-Once you have completed and passed the test, print out the page titled "Borrower Rights and Responsibilities" (It should have your name and social security number on it) - 8.
-Submit this page to the CTE-ROP Financial Aid Coordinator
+- 1. Log in at studentaid.gov with your Federal Student Aid PIN.
+If you do not have a Federal Student Aid ID, visit fsaid.ed.gov. - 2.
+Click on Complete Aid Process. - 3.
+Click on Complete Entrance Counseling. - 4.
+Click on Start.
+Choose the first option if you are an Undergraduate student. - 5.
+Go through the entire tutorial at your own pace. - 6.
+Take the quiz at the end of the tutorial. - 7.
+Once you have completed and passed the test, print out the page titled "Borrower Rights and Responsibilities."
+(It should have your name and social security number on it.)
+You can also save a screenshot. - 8.
+Submit this page or screenshot to the Butte County ROP Financial Aid & Student Support Specialist.